No Medical Exam Term Life Insurance

 Insurance companies have noticed.
 Today, you can shop for a term life policy without a medical exam online.
 Same type of coverage, different application process.
 Sounds perfect, right?

-The truth is, getting a term life policy without a medical exam isn’t necessarily easy, nor is it for everyone.
+The truth is, getting no underwriting term life insurance isn’t necessarily easy, nor is it for everyone.

-Term life insurance with and without a medical exam works the same way.
+Term life insurance with and life insurance without medical exam works the same way.
 The difference is in the application.
 Both must go through the underwriting process to determine whether the insurance company can offer you a life insurance policy and for how much.

 For fully-underwritten policies (term life with a medical exam), you may have to complete questionnaires, provide physician’s statements, undergo a medical exam, and lab tests.
 These extra measures may seem tedious, but these policies often tend to be the most affordable.